American cuisine: Ethnic influences

 Some dishes that are typically considered American have their origins in other countries.
-American cooks and chefs have substantially altered these dishes over the years, to the degree that the dishes now enjoyed around the world are considered to be American.
+American cooks and chefs have substantially altered these dishes over the years, to the point that the dishes now enjoyed around the world are considered American.
 Hot dogs and hamburgers are both based on traditional German dishes, but in their modern popular form they can be reasonably considered American dishes.

-Pizza is based on the traditional Italian dish, brought by Italian immigrants to the United States, but varies highly in style based on the region of development since its arrival.
-For example, Chicago style has focus on a thicker, taller crust, whereas a "New York Slice" is known to have a much thinner crust which can be folded.
+Pizza is based on the traditional Italian dish, brought to the United States by Italian immigrants, but varies widely in style depending on the region of development since its arrival.
+For example, Chicago-style pizza features a thicker, taller crust, whereas a "New York Slice" is known for its much thinner crust, which can be folded.
 These different types of pizza can be advertised throughout the country and are generally recognizable and well-known, with some restaurants going so far as to import New York tap water from a thousand or more miles away to recreate the signature style in other regions.

-Some dishes that Americans think of as being of "foreign" in origin and/or associated with a particular immigrant group were in fact invented in America and customized to American tastes.
+Some dishes that Americans think of as "foreign" or associated with a particular immigrant group were, in fact, invented in America and customized to American tastes.
 For example, General Tso's chicken was invented by Chinese or Taiwanese chefs working in New York in the early 1970s.
 The dish is unknown in China, except for a distant resemblance to a much spicier dish from Hong Kong said to have influenced the American version.
-The fortune cookie was likewise invented in California in the early 1900s and is known in Asia only as an American style food.
+The fortune cookie was likewise invented in California in the early 1900s and is known in Asia only as an American-style food.